gowthamrao/rameritrade/README.md

 Initial authorization to a TD Brokerage account requires a 3 step authentication process.
 Once initial authorization is achieved, tokens can be used to maintain access indefinitely.
-Below is a detailed summary of the entire process followed by the code demonstrating the 3 step process.
+Below is a detailed summary of the entire process followed by code demonstrating the 3 step process.
 More can be found at the [TD authentication FAQ](https://developer.tdameritrade.com/content/authentication-faq) or the [Authentication Guide](https://developer.tdameritrade.com/content/getting-started#registerApp).